reearth/resium/docs/docs/01-installation.md

 }
 ```

-Note: If `publicPath` in webpack config is changed, CESIUM_BASE_URL may have to be changed also.
+Note: If `publicPath` in webpack config is changed, `CESIUM_BASE_URL` may have to be changed also.

-### 2-3-6.
+### 2-3-3.
 Add loaders and load CSS file in the entry JS

 ```js
 {